 You can also use laundry detergent to cleanse your tarnished silver.
 Find a medium sized bowl in the kitchen and place an aluminum foil in it.
 Fill the bowl with boiling water while mixing a tablespoon of laundry detergent powder.
 Soak the silver jewelry for at least one minute.
 Make sure to rinse it with water and air-dry for best results.

 Make a paste out of water and cornstarch to make your silver new again.
-Use damp cloth to apply the paste on the item.
+Use the damp cloth to apply the paste to the item.
 Let it dry and use mildly abrasive cloth like rough towel or cheesecloth to rub off the tarnish and make it shinier.
-If you don’t have cornstarch in the kitchen, you can also use cream of tartar as it works the same when cleaning silver jewelries.
+If you don’t have cornstarch in the kitchen, you can also use cream of tartar as it works the same when cleaning silver pieces of jewelry.

 There are actually a lot of ways to clean your tarnished silver.
 And these are only some of the quick tips you can use.
 You don’t need to spend a dime on polishing your favorite silver item because these cleaning products can actually be found at home and in your daily consumptions.